tpetzoldt/hyb-tud-thesis-starterkit/README-en.md

 Please download always the complete folder, not only the `template-*` file.

-* `tudcolory.sty`: Color schemes of the TU Dresden
+* `tudcolors.sty`: Color schemes of the TU Dresden
 * `apa.csl`: Bibliography style according to the American Psychological Association (APA)
 * `references.bib` is an example of a literature database in BibTex format.
 It can be created by hand or exported from a literature program, e.g. [Zotero](https://www.zotero.org/).